-Best compressor pedals: buying advice
+Best compressor pedals: Product guide

 The CP-1X is a digital multi-band compressor, with Boss's cunning Multi-Dimensional Processing.
 With an internal charge pump to 18 volts, a normal nine-volt power supply will suffice for optimal operation and allow for more headroom.